An eating disorder is a mental health condition where you use the control of food to cope with feelings and other situations.

 The eating disorder charity Beat also has information on:

-- what to do if you're worried about a friend or family member
+- Beat: what to do if you're worried about a friend or family member

-- what to do if you're worried about a pupil
+- Beat: what to do if you're worried about a colleague

 You can recover from an eating disorder, but it may take time and recovery will be different for everyone.

-They should talk to you about any other support you might need, such as for other mental or physical health conditions you have, and include this in your treatment plan.
+They should talk to you about the support you might need, such as for other conditions you have, and include this in your treatment plan.

-Treatment will be different depending on the type of eating disorder you have, but will usually involve some kind of talking therapy.
+Your treatment will depend on the type of eating disorder you have, but usually includes a talking therapy.

 You may also need regular health checks if your eating disorder is having an impact on your physical health.